 Just because you have a good array of employee benefits doesn’t guarantee that your workforce knows about them — or will use them.
-To ensure employee satisfaction, taking a marketing approach will build awareness and adoption of the employee benefits your organization has invested in.
+To ensure employee satisfaction, building a marketing approach into your brand strategy will build awareness and adoption of the employee benefits your organization has invested in.
 After all, your employees and your organization can’t benefit from these investments unless they’re actually adopted.

 A few weeks back, we blogged about why you should market your employee benefits programs.
 Here we take a look at how.